aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 - **Feature parity and updates:** Terraform support for cloud features is generally as current as the cloud providers' own tools, sometimes even quicker due to community contributions.
 - **Flexibility in state management:** You can store Terraform's infrastructure state in various secure and version-controlled locations, giving you control over your environment.

+### IaC and Configuration Management

+Terraform focuses on managing and provisioning your base infrastructure—like creating servers, networking, and storage—using code.
+It sets up the foundational resources but doesn't manage what runs inside those servers.

+Configuration management tools like Puppet come into play after Terraform has created the infrastructure; they configure and manage the software and applications on those servers.

+> [!NOTE]
+> So, think of Terraform as setting up a blank canvas (the infrastructure), and Puppet as painting the picture (configuring the software).
+This separation helps keep infrastructure setup and software configuration distinct and manageable.

+### How terraform works

 ## Terraform basics

 ### Learning to create resources

+The typical Terraform workflow involves three main steps:

+1. **Write your Terraform code** to define the infrastructure you want to create.
+2. **Initialize your working directory** using the command `terraform init`, which sets up the directory and downloads necessary provider plugins.
+3. **Apply your infrastructure** with `terraform apply`, which actually provisions the resources defined in your code.

+Here's that workflow in action:

 1. Create terraform resource in `.tf` file, with the resource type being `"local_file"` to refer to a local file: